QuackShot: Plot

 While Donald Duck is combing through his uncle's library, an incomplete map falls out of a book relating to the treasure of King Garuzia, the ruler of a kingdom from ancient times.
-The map leads to the location of the king's most prized possession, which was hidden away shortly before his death.
-Donald, thinking this could lead to riches, teams up with his nephews Huey, Dewey, and Louie, in order to search for the treasure; completely disregarding his girlfriend Daisy's concerns.
+The map leads to the king's most prized possession, which was hidden away shortly before his death.
+Donald, thinking this could lead to riches, teams up with his nephews Huey, Dewey, and Louie to search for the treasure, completely disregarding his girlfriend Daisy's concerns.
 However, Donald's rival, Pete, overhears about the mission and sets out with his own team to obtain the treasure for himself.

 Donald follows the incomplete map's directions until arriving in Transylvania, where he obtains the complete map from Count Dracula's castle.
-Now with the complete map, Donald continues on his journey until reaching a Viking ship, which supposedly contains an old diary containing the secret to locating the treasure's whereabouts.
-Upon contending with the undead Vikings on the ship, Donald learns that the diary is not within the ship but rather near the South Pole.
+Now with the complete map, Donald continues his journey until he reaches a Viking ship, which supposedly contains an old diary with the secret to locating the treasure.
+Upon contending with the undead Vikings on the ship, Donald learns the diary is not within the ship but near the South Pole.
 He travels to the Pole and finds the diary, but upon obtaining it Donald's nephews are temporarily held for ransom by Pete for the book.
-Donald gives Pete the diary, then gives chase for Pete's hideout and manages to get the book back, defeating Pete in the process.
-After following the diary's writings, and subsequently the final directions of the map, Donald manages to find the treasure, which is revealed to be an ordinary stone statue.
-Disappointed, Donald returns home with the statue, however upon accidentally being broken by his nephews it is revealed that it holds a golden jeweled necklace.
+Donald gives Pete the diary, then gives chase to Pete's hideout and manages to get the book back, defeating Pete in the process.
+After following the diary's writings and subsequently the final directions, Donald manages to find the treasure, which is revealed to be an ordinary stone statue.
+Disappointed, Donald returns home with the statue; however upon accidentally being broken by his nephews it is revealed that it holds a golden jeweled necklace.
 Donald gives the necklace to Daisy and the two walk away into the sunset together.